 Kangaroo Pouch Ride

 - While there are no kangaroos in Pokémon per se, there are Kangaskhan.
 They are much larger and exclusively female.
 In an episode of the anime, they adopt and raise a human child who could easily fit inside the pouch.
 Furthermore, as seen in the end of the episode, the pouch could fit the child, his birth parents, and a baby Kangaskhan, with room to spare.
 Note that Kangaskhan are 7'1" in size and fricking tough.
 Furthermore, all Pokémon hatch from eggs, so a pouch used as an incubator wouldn't need to be wet, just warm.
-But then all Kangaskhan hatch fully grown with a "joey" already in their pouches.
+But then all Kangaskhan hatch fully grown with a "joey" already in their pouches (it's believed by some fans they were originally intended to be the final evolution of Cubone and Marowak, which would also explain the whole wearing-your-mother's-skull bit).

 - Subverted in one of Alan Dean Foster's Spellsinger novels when the intelligent kangaroo has a large, powerful, ill-tempered genie living in her pouch.